foundriesio/docs/source/getting-started/gs-container-only.rst

 .. _ref-gs-container-only:

-Getting Started with Container-only Factories
+Getting Started With Container-Only Factories
 =============================================

 Container-only Factories allow users to experience a FoundriesFactory without having to run the Linux microPlatform on their device.